Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

 \item (ICLP-QR) Setting $(n \epsilon^2)^{-\frac{\eta \beta}{\beta + 2}}\lesssim \psi \lesssim n^{-1}$ with $\eta \geq 1 + 2 \beta^{-1}$ leads to

 In particular, setting $\psi \asymp n^{-1}$ and $\eta > 1 + 2\beta^{-1}$,

-\end{enumerate} \end{corollary} Corollary \ref{col: bounds for mean protection under l2 norm} implies that by optimally choosing the finite-dimensional number $M$ in FRL or the regularization parameter $\psi$ in ICLP-QR, the privacy error will not dominate the total error, making the MSE of private summaries match the optimal MSE for non-private summaries, which is $O(n^{-1})$.
-Besides, in ICLP-QR, a slight oversmoothing (choosing $\eta > 1 + 2\beta^{-1}$) makes the privacy error to be a lower order of the statistical error and thus asymptotically negligible.
-This phenomenon is referred to as ``free privacy'' since sanitizing the summaries will not affect their statistical performance.
-Conversely, for ICLP-AR, achieving the same order of MSE optimality with private summaries as with non-private ones appears unattainable, regardless of the $\psi$ chosen.
-This could be attributed to our method of analyzing the MSE using the largest integer $J^{*}$ (beyond which all coefficients are zero), representing the worst scenario.
-In real-world applications, the actual value of $J^{*}$ is usually smaller than what we use in our analysis, leading to a performance that might be slightly worse than that of FRL, see in Section \ref{simulation section}.
-However, it's important to note that this true value of $J^{*}$ is not analyzable within our current framework.
+\end{enumerate} \end{corollary} Corollary \ref{col: bounds for mean protection under l2 norm} suggests that by optimally choosing the finite-dimensional number $M$ in the FRL mechanism or the regularization parameter $\psi$ in ICLP-QR, the privacy error will not dominate the privacy-estimation error, making the privacy-estimation error match the optimal estimation error of $O(n^{-1})$.
+Additionally, in ICLP-QR, slightly oversmoothing via regularization (choosing $\eta > 1 + 2\beta^{-1}$) results in the privacy error being a lower order of the estimation error, making it asymptotically negligible.
+This phenomenon is referred to as ``free privacy'' since privatizing the summaries will not affect their statistical performance.
+Similarly, ICLP-AR can also achieve the optimal error rate $O(n^{-1})$ and even gain ``free privacy'' like ICLP-QR.
+However, ICLP-AR requires higher oversmoothing to achieve the optimal rate compared to ICLP-QR.
+This could be attributed to our error analysis using the largest integer $J^{*}$ (beyond which all coefficients are zero), representing the worst-case scenario.
+In real-world applications, the actual value of $J^{*}$ is usually smaller than what we use in our analysis, leading to a performance that might be slightly worse than that of the FRL mechanism, see Section \ref{sec: simulation section}.
+However, it's important to note that the true value of $J^{*}$ is not analyzable within the current framework.